rage/java-programming-fall-19/data/part-1/6-conditional-statements.md

 <programming-exercise name="Ancient" tmcname='part01-Part01_27.Ancient'>

 <!-- Tee ohjelma, joka kysyy käyttäjältä vuosilukua.
 Jos käyttäjä syöttää luvun, joka on pienempi kuin 2015, ohjelma tulostaa merkkijonon "Wanha!". -->
 Write a program that prompts the user for a year.
-If the user inputs a number that is smaller than 2015, then the program prints the string "Old!".
+If the user inputs a number that is smaller than 2015, then the program prints the string "Ancient history!".

 <sample-output>